 Banter Group is a can-do marketing agency that likes to work hard, but encourages its employees to have their life as their priority.
 Based in Bowral, Australia, founder Valentina Borbone works alongside her 10 employees to deliver marketing solutions without the fluff and the bravado.

 While only 14 months young, they’re currently turning over a revenue of $60,000 a month by managing around 50+ clients at any given time.
+Now 3 years on, revenue is over $100k a month and their client base has rocketed to 100+ with active projects.
+Not bad for a team who don't outsource overseas!
 Their growth so far has been seriously impressive in such a short amount of time, and what’s best is that they’re an agency that sticks by their ethics - delivering work that is worthy of the big smoke without ripping off the locals struggling to make a profit.

 Read our full Interview with Valentina below..